| | | | | | |

 Instructions

-• Add remaining 1 tablespoon of the peanut oil into the skillet and allow to heat.
+• Add remaining 1 tablespoon of oil into the skillet and allow to heat.
 Add the onions, sauté until they are translucent, about 1-2 minutes, stirring often.

 • Add the garlic and cook for another 30 seconds or up to a minute 1 minute, stirring frequently, until softened and browning slightly.